Azure/ARO-RP/README.md

   merge semantics and try pushing validation into the versioned APIs to improve error reporting.

-* Everything is intended to be crash/restart/upgrade-safe...
+* Everything is intended to be crash/restart/upgrade-safe, horizontally scaleable, upgradeable...